vicentematus/pensamientos/Libros/Philosophy of Software Design - Osteourhout, John.md

 A: In bits and pieces (10-20% of your time)

 Q: What it's gonna happen when you invest time designing?
-A:In the beginning you will slow
+A:In the beginning you will slow down, but in the long run you will speed up.

 Q: What is the definition of a module in the book?